Being a single mother often requires putting your education on hold in order to focus on your child.

 Founded in in 1921, the Soroptimist Women’s Opportunity Awards provide scholarships to women who demonstrate financial need and are the primary income-earner for their family.
 Applications are due each year on December 1.

-The Ford Opportunity Program provides scholarships to 55 single mothers who are residents of Oregon or Siskiyou County, California.
-These are designed specifically for head of household single parents pursuing their bachelor’s degrees.
+The Ford Opportunity Program provides scholarships to residents of Oregon or Siskiyou County, California.
+This program is designed specifically for “head of household” single parents pursuing their bachelor’s degrees.

 The scholarship award covers 90 percent (maximum of $25,000 annually) of the college costs not covered by other sources.
 It can be renewed each year for up to four years.

 This private scholarship of up to $5,000 per academic year is offered to low-income women with children by the Patsy Takemoto Mink Education Foundation.